-The purpose of this annex is to provide for the coordinated evacuation and movement of the population at risk.
+The purpose of this Annex is to provide a framework for the coordinated evacuation and movement of the population at risk.

-The Regional Municipality of York is at risk from a number of natural, human-caused and technological hazards that could require the public to evacuate homes or businesses.
-Evacuations may be limited to a single building, a group of buildings or affect a large area such as a whole community.
-Alternatives to evacuation, such as "Shelter in Place" are outside the scope of this Annex.
+As outlined in the Regional Hazard and Risk Assessment, The Regional Municipality of York is at risk from a number of natural, human-caused and technological hazards that could require residents to evacuate their homes or businesses.
+Evacuations may be limited to a single building or a group of buildings, or they could affect entire communities.

+Alternative strategies to evacuation, such as "Shelter in Place" are outside the scope of this Annex.